Blackjack1937/Birthday-attack-CBC/README.md

 make clean
 ```

 Note: Default block size is 32.
-You can change it at any time by rerunning make with a new BLOCKSIZE value.
+It's possible to change it at any time by rerunning make with a new BLOCKSIZE value.